The Interactive Judicial Training Report

 EU Funding

-Operating grants to support training activities were also awarded to the Academy of European Law (ERA) and the European Institute of Public Administration (EIPA).
+The European Judicial Training Network (EJTN) received the highest financial support from the European Commission in form of operating grants.
+Operating grants to support training were also awarded to the Academy of European Law (ERA), the European Lawyers Foundation (ELF) and the European Institute of Public Administration (EIPA).

 Next Steps

-The demand for digitalisation-related training will grow substantially to address emerging challenges and turn them into opportunities.
-As such, the focus in the coming years will be on enhancing digital skills and ensuring the effective use of new technologies.
-The Commission has successfully organised conferences to address these challenges, fostering collaboration among stakeholders to upskill justice professionals and identify evolving training needs and priorities.
+The demand for digitalisation-related training has grown substantially to address emerging challenges and turn them into opportunities.
+The focus in the coming years will be on enhancing digital competences of justice professionals.
+The European Commission has organised conferences to address these challenges, fostering collaboration among stakeholders to upskill justice professionals, and to identify evolving training needs and priorities, and has published a new strategy.

-Judicial training remains a shared responsibility of the Member States, justice professionals and their training providers as well as the EU.
-To achieve meaningful progress, equipping justice professionals with the knowledge, skills and attitudes, necessary to adapt to rapidly changing societies and economies, will require ambitious actions and close cooperation among all stakeholders.
+Judicial training remains a responsibility of the Member States, justice professionals and their training providers, as well as the EU.
+To achieve meaningful progress, equipping justice professionals with the competences, necessary to adapt to rapidly changing societies and economies, will require ambitious actions and close cooperation and coordination among all stakeholders.

-One thing is clear: judicial training continues to be a top priority on our agenda.
+One thing is clear: judicial training, creating a supportive environment for the digitalisation of justice systems, is a top priority on our agenda.